-A water quality instrument was deployed in the Barron River in July 2016 (refer to Figure 2-2 for location).
-While data up until March 2017 was available for inclusion in this report, the instrument will remain deployed until July 2017 (to collect a full 12 months of data).
+A water quality instrument was deployed in the Barron River in July 2016 and retrieved in July 2017 (refer to Figure 2-2 for location).
 Data from this deployment is presented in Figure 3-7.

 A water quality instrument was also previously deployed by BMT WBM as part of the AQUIS project (location in Figure 1-1), and collected two months of data during the dry season (July 2014 to September 2014).
 Data from this deployment is presented in Figure 3-8.